The Latest Computer Vision Model Updates

 The bigger issue is whether iNat staff has any interest in adding automation along these lines.
 The impression I've got from forum responses is that there's a lot of hesitancy to go beyond "decision support" and add true automation features.
 If so, this discussion may be moot.

-Posted by rupertclayton about 1 year ago (Flag)
+Posted by rupertclayton about 2 years ago

 An easy way around the concerns of automated IDs for unidentified observations being blindly accepted to Research Grade is simply to limit them to the Family to Genus range.
 Those wishing to go further can then manually use the AI ID to go further.